Best Stand

 brands even when shipping is factored in.
 On standard

-boards, a customer will save around $200.
+boards, a customer will save around $400.
 On the

-very top-end boards, the customer will save $300-$400
+very top-end boards, the customer can save from

 Confused distribution brands

-Typically there is no wholesale middle man in the
+Typically there is no wholesale middle

-direct to consumer brand distribution model outlined
+man in the direct to consumer brand distribution

-above.
-I say “typically” because some
+model outlined above.
+I say “typically”

-confused distribution brands wholesale their product
+because some confused distribution brands wholesale

-called channel confusion).
-This is an important
+– it’s called channel confusion).
+This

-distinction, because IF they’re doing both
+is an important distinction, because IF they’re

-then their “so-called” direct to consumer
+doing both then their “so-called” direct

-retail prices are obviously inflated to accommodate
+to consumer retail prices are obviously inflated

-employing that channel as well.
-So, aside from the
+well.
+So, aside from the lip-service of claiming

-lip-service of claiming to be “direct to consumer”,
+to be “direct to consumer”, in reality

-than that of the traditional three-tier distribution
+that of the traditional three-tier distribution

 channel brands.
 As a rule, most major brands won’t

-sell direct, so brands that use this confused distribution
+channel, so brands that use this confused distribution

 strategy tend to be off-brands.
-Also as a rule,
+Additionally, as

-brands they’ve established AND out of fear
+strong brands they’ve established AND out

-product that produces returns and such.
-Off brands
+lower quality product that produces returns and

-that employ a confused distribution strategy are
+such.
+Off brands that employ a confused distribution

-confused distribution brands have introduced SUP
+some of the confused distribution brands have introduced

 Production cost versus quality